emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 This part is just a flat plate with automatically generated runners, overflows and vents similar to the geometry presented in this repo: https://github.com/emefff/Geometry-Generation-of-Overflow-and-Venting-Systems-in-Salome-for-Die-Casting-and-Thixomolding

+In a commercial package we would just import the separated .step into the software and go about our business.
+For use with OpenFOAM we have to:

+-) create our groups in the two files (fluid and solid) in Salome.
+The groups are: inlet, outlet, fluid_to_solid, walls_die. solid_to_fluid will later just be the copy of fluid_to_solid, because it is better to keep it exactly the same.
+Name them as they should appear in OpenFOAM.

+-) mesh the surface groups in Salome, either with GMSH or Netgen.
+The most important aspect of this step is to keep nodes of adjacent groups exactly at the same place.
+For example if your circular inlet has 30 nodes on its boundary with fluid_to_solid, the 30 nodes in fluid_to_solid should also be in exactly the same place.
+For whatever reason, if you set the meshing parameters the same, this is always the case (I really don't know why, I am guessing because the generatrixes are the same for both overlapping circles).
+Let me reiterate: Even tiny gaps can and will cause problems in snappyHExMesh.
+So why even use it??
+It is the only FOSS mesher for OpenFOAM that can mesh multiple regions at once.

+-) export ASCII .stls of these groups.
+The file names are the group names.
+So the inlet becomes inlet.stl and so forth.

+-) cp fluid_to_solid.stl solid_to_fluid.stl .
+We need an exact copy of fluid_to_solid.stl as solid_to_fluid.stl.
+SnappyHExMesh needs two separate and closed regions, although this seems kind of redundant.

+-) still, solid_to_fluid.stl has the wrong names WITHIN the .stl file.
+So we need to replace all occurrences of "solid fluid_to_solid" and "endsolid fluid_to_solid".
+Try a "head fluid_to_solid.stl" and a  "tail fluid_to_solid.stl".
+Execute the following command in the folder: "sed -i 's/fluid_to_solid/solid_to_fluid/g' solid_to_fluid.stl" it will replace all the occurrences of fluid_to_solid.

+-) we need to put the .stls together into two files for our two regions.
+The fluid region will be called part.stl and the solid region die.stl.
+Of course, you can call them however you need.
+So we need to concatenate our separated stls with: "cat inlet.stl outlet.stl fluid_to_solid.stl > part.stl" and "cat walls_die.stl solid_to_fluid.stl > die.stl"

+-) copy these two into your constant/triSurface folder

+-) use checkSurfaceMesh and surfaceCheck.
+It is advisable not to ignore presented errors.
+On the other hand, it is not impossible to get a usable mesh with some errors.
+I have no clear answer to that.
+However, if you do not get ANY error, I think you'll be good to proceed in any case.

+-) prepare the blockMeshDict anmd snappyHexMeshDict.
+There are many tutorials for that.
+First time users definitely need more time.
+Look for a sufficiently good and uniform castellated ONLY mesh, so deactivate layers and snapped mesh in snappyHExMeshDict.
+Maybe use a little overhang (larger box) in blockMesh.
+Start coarse in blockMeshDict and do the rest in refinementRegions and refinementSurfaces in snappyHexMeshDict.
+Without snapping and layering, meshing this is quite quick.
+For startes try to keep number of cells in the fluid around 1-2M depending on your machine.
+In many cases, real-world filling simulations are not better than that with commercial packages.
+With snappyHexMesh it is difficult to keep the number of cells low in the solid.
+And because the die always has a larger volume than the fluid, it will definitely need more cells than the fluid.
+The only option with snappy is to start very coarse with blockMeshDict and refine in snappy, but occasionally you will miss details.

+-) If you have a running case with multiRegion, just reuse parts of this.
+Due to the number of parameters to look at it is very easy to make mistakes.

+-) Determine a maximum velocity (max. inlet velocity times a factor) that will occur in your domain.
+You should limit the velocity in a limitFields function in the controlDict.
+Anyway, this will get tricky if it is in the vicinity of the speed of sound.
+And it will be in die-casting and Thixomolding, because this is the case in real tools.
+If you have a constriction somewhere in the tool of let's say one fifth of the inlet area and your max. inlet velocity is 50m/s, then you could set your limit to 250m/s.
+This is not a strict limit, the code introduces dampening factors in the equations that influence the result to approach 250m/s.
+Only if the simulation crashes, rethink the limit.
+If the indicated maximum velocity is larger, OF will tell you in the .log.